jayplus-app/jayplus2/plan.md

 ##### Endpoints

-- POST "/booking-management/vehicle-types" (<sub-domain>) -> Calls the VehicleTypes handler.
+- POST "/booking-management/vehicle-types" ({sub-domain}) -> Calls the VehicleTypes handler.
-- POST "/booking-management/service-types" (<sub-domain>) -> Calls the ServiceTypes handler.
+- POST "/booking-management/service-types" ({sub-domain}) -> Calls the ServiceTypes handler.
-- POST "/booking-management/available-timeslots" (<sub-domain>, <vehicle-type>, <service-type>) -> Calls the AvailableTimeslots handler.
+- POST "/booking-management/available-timeslots" ({sub-domain}, {vehicle-type}, {service-type}) -> Calls the AvailableTimeslots handler.
-- POST "/booking-management/service-cost" (<sub-domain>, <vehicle-type>, <service-type>) -> Calls the ServiceCost handler.
+- POST "/booking-management/service-cost" ({sub-domain}, {vehicle-type}, {service-type}) -> Calls the ServiceCost handler.
-- POST "/booking-management/create-booking" (<sub-domain>, <vehicle-type>, <service-type>, <payment-number>, <booking-number>) -> Calls the BookAppointment handler.
+- POST "/booking-management/create-booking" ({sub-domain}, {vehicle-type}, {service-type}, {payment-number}, {booking-number}) -> Calls the BookAppointment handler.

 ##### Handlers

-- VehicleTypes -> Retrieves vehicles types of the business with subdomain <sub-domain>
+- VehicleTypes -> Retrieves vehicles types of the business with subdomain {sub-domain}
-- ServiceTypes -> Retrieves service types of the business with subdomain <sub-domain>
+- ServiceTypes -> Retrieves service types of the business with subdomain {sub-domain}
-- AvailableTimeslots -> Retrieves available timeslots of the business with subdomain <sub-domain> based on service type <service-type> and vehicle type <vehicle-type> selected.
+- AvailableTimeslots -> Retrieves available timeslots of the business with subdomain {sub-domain} based on service type {service-type} and vehicle type {vehicle-type} selected.
-- ServiceCost -> Retrieves price of service with subdomain <sub-domain> based on service type <service-type> and vehicle type <vehicle-type> selected.
+- ServiceCost -> Retrieves price of service with subdomain {sub-domain} based on service type {service-type} and vehicle type {vehicle-type} selected.
-- CreateBooking -> Writes a record in the bookings database for business with subdomain <sub-domain> based on service type <service-type>, vehicle type <vehicle-type>, and datetime selected <datetime-selected> with payment status pending.
+- CreateBooking -> Writes a record in the bookings database for business with subdomain {sub-domain} based on service type {service-type}, vehicle type {vehicle-type}, and datetime selected {datetime-selected} with payment status pending.

 ##### Internal Functions

-- UpdateBookingPaymentStatus -> Updates a booking with booking number <booking-number> payment status based on <payment-status>.
+- UpdateBookingPaymentStatus -> Updates a booking with booking number {booking-number} payment status based on {payment-status}.
-- DeleteBooking -> Delete a booking record from booking database based on <booking-number>.
+- DeleteBooking -> Delete a booking record from booking database based on {booking-number}.

 #### Payment Service